turkprogrammer/php-objects-patterns-practice-5-rus/README.md

 ## Running examples

-To run examples use command like:
+To run examples use the following command:

 ```
 php index.php ch03\\batch01